microsoft/vscode-docs/docs/remote/tunnels.md

 ## Getting Started

-You'll need to first create a secure tunnel with the VS Code Server on your remote machine.
-Then, you can use the Remote Tunnels extension to connect to that remote tunnel.
+You'll first create a secure tunnel with the VS Code Server on your remote machine.
+Then, you can use the Remote Tunnels extension to connect to that tunnel.

 ### Tunnel Setup

+If you have any questions during the tunnel setup process, you may review the [VS Code Server quickstart](./vscode-server.md#quick-start).

 1. Install the `code` CLI on your remote machine.
 The CLI establishes a tunnel between a VS Code client and your remote machine.
 Tunneling, also known as port forwarding, securely transmits data from one network to another.